- British Soft Power around the world could suffer from the Queen’s death.

 It can be said that some of the main avenues of soft power for the union are institutions such as the BBC and the British Council – universities that attract thousands of academic talent from abroad, in addition to the Commonwealth itself, which we will cover below.

 In addition, it must be considered that the English language also plays a fundamental role in this process, through songs and series that reach people all over the world daily.

 However, for the last 70 years the Queen has served as London’s most important representative and her diplomacy has enchanted many heads of state through state and diplomatic visits during her reign.

 Furthermore, Elizabeth fulfilled her duty to be apolitical, and this neutral stance has been favorable for UK International Relations.

-However, even at the beginning of Charles III’s reign, many members of the public doubt her ability to sustain the position her mother held abroad, both politically and to defend the image of the Royal Family.
+However, even at the beginning of Charles III’s reign, many members of the public doubt his ability to sustain the position his mother held abroad, both politically and to defend the image of the Royal Family.